-Most people do not realise how easily an email can arrive at the wrong recipient.
-A typo in the address, a mistake in the configuration of a server, the wrong name from the address book: they are all simple mistakes.
-And there is always the risk of hackers breaking into a provider's email server and thus gaining access to the email of all the users on that system.
-You should therefore always use encryption to reduce the chance that the wrong person gains access to a message with sensitive (personal) data.
-We give you a brief introduction to this interesting topic.
+Most people don't realize how easily an email can be sent to the wrong recipient.
+A typo in the address, a mistake in the configuration of a server, the wrong name selected from the automatic address book: they are all simple and common mistakes.
+In addition to the human error element, there is always a risk that hackers could compromise the mail server of a provider and potentially access any of the emails hosted on the network provider’s server.
+That’s why people should always use encryption when sending messages electronically.
+Using encryption reduces the likelihood that the wrong person will have access to a message with sensitive (personal) data.
+Read on for a short explanation about this interesting topic.

 What is encryption?

-To start with, it is good to be aware that there are different forms of encryption.
+For starters, it is important to be aware that there are different forms of encryption.
 The first variant is symmetric encryption.
-This form of encryption requires the sender to exchange a key with the recipient in advance.
-That key converts all data from readable to unreadable text, and you can only reverse this with the same key.
-The key is often a data set, that works best when it is completely random.
+This form of encryption requires the sender to exchange a key with the intended recipient beforehand.
+That key converts all data from readable to unreadable text and can only be reinstated to readable text by using the same key.
+The key is often a set of data, which works optimally if it is randomly generated.

-Asymmetric encryption does more or less the same thing: it makes data unreadable, and makes them readable again with the right key.
-The difference, however, is that the recipient's key is not the same as that of the sender.
-So they do not have to share the key with each other.
-This is because the data are made illegible with a public key, and a recipient uses his private key to make the data readable again.
-For two-way communication you therefore need two key pairs.
-Each party gives its public half to the other.
+Asymmetric encryption does have some similarities to symmetric encryption: it makes data unreadable to unauthorized recipients while also making it readable to others with the correct key.
+Where it differs is that the recipient's key is not the same as that of the sender.
+This means they do not have to share the key.
+The data is made unreadable with a public key and a recipient uses their own personal key to make the data readable again.
+For two-way communication, you need two key pairs.
+Each party gives its visible half to the other.

-A quick example to clarify this system.
-Suppose Alice wants to send a message to Bob.
-Bob is in possession of a public key and a private key.
-Alice then receives the public key from Bob.
-She uses this to encrypt the message and then sends it to Bob.
-Bob decrypts the message with his private key and can read it.
+Let’s use an example to illustrate how this system works in practice.
+Suppose Alice wants to send an electronic message to Bob.
+Bob is already in possession of a public key as well as a private key.
+Bob provides Alice with his public key information.
+She uses this key to encrypt the message before sending it to Bob.
+Bob then decrypts the message with his own private key to access the message.

-In some cases, asymmetric encryption can also allow data to be signed.
-In such cases, a signature is created using the private key, and the public key is then used to verify it.
-This makes it virtually impossible to send an email under someone else's name.
+In some circumstances, asymmetric encryption can also facilitate data to be signed digitally.
+In this scenario, the private key generates a signature, after which the public key is used to authenticate it.
+When combined in this way it is practically impossible to send an email in someone else's name.

-Asymmetric encryption is especially useful on the internet, for example for setting up a secure (https) connection between a browser and a website.
-It is also possible to use this to establish a secure connection with remote servers.
-A computer uses this form of encryption when software updates require a signature.
-This enables the system to be certain that the software originates from a trusted party.
+Asymmetric encryption is particularly useful when using the Internet, for example to establish a secure (HTTPS) connection between a browser and a website.
+It also enables you to establish a secure connection to remote servers.
+A computer uses this form of encryption too, when there are software updates that require a signature.
+As a result, the system knows automatically that the software comes from a trusted party.

-Of course, asymmetric encryption also has disadvantages.
-For example, it is possible to break into an encrypted connection via a so-called man-in-the-middle (MITM) attack.
-This works as follows: when you want to send a message, you receive a public key to set up a secure connection.
-But in an MITM attack, you are communicating with a party other than your intended recipient.
-This party gives you their own public key , then gives the party you want to communicate with another public key and pretends that this is yours.
-The data you then send can then be intercepted and read.
-This could cause a lot of problems when you send your bank details, for example.
-The only thing you can do to prevent this is to make sure that you have the right public key.
+Of course, asymmetric encryption also has its disadvantages.
+It is possible, for example, to intercept an encrypted connection by means of a so-called man-in-the-middle (MITM) attack.
+The MITM attack works as follows: if you want to send a message, you receive a public key to set up a secure connection.
+But with a MITM attack, you are actually communicating with a different party than your intended recipient.
+This party gives you their own public key and gives the person you want to communicate with a different public key, claiming that it is yours.
+With this method, they can intercept and read the data that is sent.
+That is far from an ideal situation when you send your bank details, for example.
+The only thing you can do to prevent this, is to first ensure that you have the correct public key details before transmitting any messages.
 Do you want to know how we solved this problem at ZIVVER?
-We would be happy to explain it to you.
-Send your question to email@example.com and we will get back to you!
+Our team will be happy to explain it to you.
+Send your enquiry to firstname.lastname@example.org and we will get back to you as soon as possible!

 If you want to prevent the wrong people from gaining access to an email with sensitive personal data, you cannot do without encryption.
 An interesting subject, but a complex one for those who do not come into contact with it on a daily basis.
 That is why we gave you a short introduction earlier (Encryption for Beginners 1) in which we discussed symmetric and asymmetric […]